apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 An interesting research direction I'm thinking about for scaling agents.

 This is a long one.
-It's written so you can skip around.
-Part blog post, part math dump, part research note idea vomit, and I'm also releasing a training codebase called ZOTitan, a kernel autoresearch codebase, and some example kernels.
+I apologize that I did not have time to write a shorter article.
+But it's written so you can skip around a bit.
+Part blog post, part math dump, part research note idea vomit.
 Includes many original ideas that could/should be papers.
 At some point they might be.

+I'm also releasing a training codebase called ZOTitan, a kernel autoresearch codebase, and some example kernels and recipes.
+Hope you enjoy.

 <br>